-Easter is for family, friends and 'me time'.
+Easter is for family, friends and 'me time' - especially during the age of social distancing.

 Go raw, rustic and remote as you take a break in a place where simplicity is all you need.